aayush-chouhan-7050/decentralized-identity/README.md

 ### Our Solution

-✅ Self-Sovereign Identity (SSI) on Ethereum blockchain
+✅ Self-Sovereign Identity (SSI) using Ethereum and IPFS.
-✅ Cryptographic wallet-based authentication
+✅ Cryptographic wallet-based authentication.
-✅ User-controlled identity creation and management
+✅ User-controlled creation and updates of a rich, off-chain profile.
-✅ Immutable, transparent identity registry
+✅ An immutable on-chain registry that stores only a content-addressed hash (IPFS CID).

 ## ✨ Features

-- 🔐 **Wallet-Based Authentication** - Connect using MetaMask or WalletConnect
+- 🔐 **Multi-Wallet Support** - Connect using MetaMask or any WalletConnect-compatible wallet.
-- 🆔 **Identity Creation** - Create your digital identity linked to your wallet address
+- 🖼️ **Rich Profile Management** - Create and manage a detailed profile with fields for bio, social links, education, skills, and more.
-- 📝 **Identity Management** - View and manage your on-chain identity
+- 📝 **Identity Updates** - Seamlessly update your entire profile by sending a single transaction with the new data pointer.
-- 🔒 **Security** - Private keys never leave your wallet
-- ⚡ **Fast & Efficient** - Built on Ethereum Sepolia testnet
+- 💾 **Decentralized Off-Chain Storage** - All detailed personal information is stored on IPFS for enhanced privacy and cost-efficiency.
+- 🔗 **On-Chain Verification** - The smart contract only stores a unique IPFS hash, acting as an immutable, verifiable link to your off-chain data.
-- 🌐 **Decentralized** - No central authority or single point of failure
+- 🌐 **Decentralized & Transparent** - No central authority, with all ownership changes verifiable on Etherscan.
-- 📊 **Transparent** - All operations verifiable on Etherscan

 ## 🛠 Technology Stack